flyway/flywaydb.org/documentation/migrations.md

 Once you have configured the [`locations`](/documentation/commandline/migrate#locations) you want to use, Flyway will automatically pick up any new SQL migrations as long as they conform to the configured *naming convention*.

 This scanning is recursive.
-All migrations in directories below the specified ones are also picked up.
+All migrations in non-hidden directories below the specified ones are also picked up.

 ### Syntax